alan-turing-institute/mousehole/README.md

 ## 🔓 Data that is private but not sensitive or personal

-> ⚠️ Important
->
+!!! warning "⚠️ Important"
-> **This environment is not suitable for work involving sensitive or personal
-> data**.
-It is completely possible for someone to extract the private data from
-> the environment, whether intentionally, accidentally or through coercion.
-In
-> particular, users can copy/paste to and from the remote machine and make
-> outbound internet connections.
+    **This environment is not suitable for work involving sensitive or personal data**.
+It is completely possible for someone to extract the private data from the environment, whether intentionally, accidentally or through coercion.
+In particular, users can copy/paste to and from the remote machine and make outbound internet connections.

-> ⚠️ Important
->
+!!! warning "⚠️ Important"
-> This environment relies on trust in both the administrators and users and
-> should not be used in a situation where you do not have reasonable confidence
-> that either the administrators or users will not misuse the data.
+    This environment relies on trust in both the administrators and users and should not be used in a situation where you do not have reasonable confidence that either the administrators or users will not misuse the data.

->
-> Administrators have a very high level of access and control including, but not
-> limited to, reading private data, extracting data and imitating other users.
+    Administrators have a very high level of access and control including, but not limited to, reading private data, extracting data and imitating other users.
-> Normal users may release data from the environment to the internet or copy it
-> from the environment to their local machines.
+    Normal users may release data from the environment to the internet or copy it from the environment to their local machines.

 ## 🚀 Features